-To understand the concept of standing in a foreclosure case, you must first understand two important loan documents that you likely signed when you took out your home loan: the promissory note and the mortgage (or deed of trust).
+To understand the concept of standing in a foreclosure case, you must first learn about two important loan documents that you likely signed when you took out your home loan: the promissory note and the mortgage (or deed of trust).

-During the foreclosure crisis, attorneys representing homeowners were sometimes successful in delaying or derailing foreclosures on the grounds that "standing” had not been satisfactorily established due to gaps in the chain of endorsements or assignments.
-The legal theory involves a concept called “standing”—that is, who has the right to foreclose.
+During the foreclosure crisis that happened around 2010, attorneys representing homeowners were sometimes successful in delaying or derailing foreclosures on the grounds that "standing" (that is, the right to foreclose) hadn't been satisfactorily established due to gaps in the chain of endorsements or assignments.

-Homeowners sometimes think that in order to have standing, the foreclosing bank must produce the note as well as an assignment showing that the loan was transferred to that bank.
+Homeowners sometimes think that in order to have standing, the foreclosing bank must have the note and an assignment showing that the loan was transferred to that bank.
 But when a promissory note transfers from one party to another, many courts have decided that the mortgage or deed of trust that secures the loan automatically follows the note.
-This means that the foreclosing party doesn't have to provide an assignment to foreclose.
-Often, so long as the foreclosing party has the right to enforce the note, it has standing to foreclose.
-(Certain states, though, do require a valid assignment before a foreclosure may proceed.)
+In this kind of situation, the foreclosing party doesn't have to provide an assignment to foreclose.

-The requirements regarding standing in foreclosure cases vary from state to state.
+The requirements for standing in a foreclosure case vary from state to state.
 If you're facing a foreclosure and think the foreclosing party in your case doesn't have the legal right to do so, consider talking to an attorney who can give you information about the laws in your state, let you know whether an argument based on standing is likely to be successful in your case, and give you advice about what to do in your particular circumstances.